 OpenDev is a space for collaborative Open Source software development.

-We are still very early in the process of building this out.
-We have DNS servers
+We are still early in the process of building this out.

 As mentioned previously the OpenDev services themselves are open source software managed on top of Opendev itself.
 This means that in addition to using OpenDev to host your software development activities you can help us run OpenDev with all of the same tools.

 If you use the system and find it useful, we’d love to have your help running it as well.

 It is more than that.
 We want to make this toolset available to others that would find it helpful.
 OpenStack is one of the OpenDev tenants, but other tenants like Zuul or $gizmo would be just as important.

 Yes!
 However, as noted above it is still early days yet and the early experience might be a bit bumpy.
 Certain things may still say “OpenStack” on them as we figure out the transition.
 And while any moves should come with appropriate redirects, we may have some inadvertent misses.

 Currently all of our test resources are Linux based.
 Adding additional platforms would likely require someone to help us get that running, but Zuul will support systems with ansible connection plugins.
 Talk to us!